rhysd/react-mathjax-component/README.md

 ### Styling math expression element

-React element tree rendered by `<Mathjax/>` component is [a React fragment][react-fragment] which contains the SVG element tree.
-So you can style it as you like by its parent element.
+React element tree returned from `<Mathjax/>` component is [a React fragment][react-fragment] which contains a SVG element tree.
+So you can style it as you like with its parent element.

 ```typescript
 const InlineMath: React.FC<{expr: string}> = ({expr}) => (